|Also known as|

 In the 1931 Australian Electoral Roll at house number 43 Molesworth Street lived Elizabeth Agnes Fraser and her family.
 Norman Francis Fraser, polisher and Violet Elsie May Fraser, home duties.

-Daughter Ester Elizabeth Fraser, home duties lived next door at 45 Molesworth Street, North Melbourne.
+Unrelated, Ester Elizabeth Fraser, home duties lived next door at 45 Molesworth Street, North Melbourne.

 Elizabeth Agnes Martin was born in 1875 at Collingwood, the daughter of James Martin and his wife Agnes Burns.